Sitefinity/mvc-samples/CustomImageWidget/README.md

 The following tutorial demonstrates how to create custom MVC Image widget based on the Feather UI framework.
 The CustomImage widget displays an image and provide the option to upload the image through designer using build-in [sfImageFiled](http://docs.sitefinity.com/feather-image-field) component.

+**PREREQUISITES: You are working with:**

+1.  **.NET Framework 4.5 or higher**

+2.  **Sitefinity 8.2** and above

 # Install the Custom Image widget

+Instead of building the widget step by step, you can get it from the repository and use it directly.

 1. Clone the feather-samples repository.
 2. Build the CustomImageWidget project.